maxmarcon/adjust/README.md

 Runs a workflow that:

 1. Fills a table *source* with the integers from 1 to a given value (default: 1_000_000), alongside with their modulo 3 and modulo 5.
-1. Copy the content of *source* to a table *dest* located in a different database.
+1. Copies the content of *source* to a table *dest* located in a different database.
 1. The content of both tables is made available as CSV by an embedded Web server, and transfeered using chunked encoding.

 ## Installation